 When you begin to think about what you want from life, almost by magic, saying “no” becomes easier.

-Maybe that’s to start a side business that earns $5,000 a month, or lose some weight.
 Whatever your goal, it will require effort.
 Which means now you don’t have time to say “yes” to everything.
 You have to think about you…

 2. Plan a date with yourself